 This broad and dynamic industry encompasses many new and evolving sectors, offering a variety of cutting-edge career options from festivals and events to digital work, wellness and green jobs.

-With a degree in Hospitality Management or a degree in Tourism under your belt, you can use your highly transferable skills wherever you choose to go.
+With a degree in Hospitality Management under your belt, you can use your highly transferable skills wherever you choose to go.
 If you decide to change careers or step into a new industry, you will be able to take those in-demand skills with you.

 Hospitality and Tourism careers listed by trending industry field